stereolabs/zed-unity/README.md

 You can see examples of ZEDToOpenCVRetriever being used in the ArUco sample scenes, where **ZEDArUcoDetectionManager** subscribes to them in order to move GameObjects to visible ArUco markers.

-## Additional Resources:
+## Additional Resources

 Want more details?
-Our [Documentation](https://docs.stereolabs.com/mixed-reality/unity/getting-started/) has overviews and tutorials for getting started with specific features.
+Our [Documentation](https://www.stereolabs.com/docs/unity/) has overviews and tutorials for getting started with specific features.

 Not sure where to start with attaching your ZED Mini to your VR headset?
 See our guides for [Oculus Rift](https://www.stereolabs.com/zed-mini/setup/rift/) and [HTC Vive](https://www.stereolabs.com/zed-mini/setup/vive/).

 Got a problem you just can't seem to solve?
-Contact our support at [support@stereolabs.com](mailto:support@stereolabs.com).
+Check our [Community forums](https://community.stereolabs.com/) or contact our support at [support@stereolabs.com](mailto:support@stereolabs.com).

-Made something amazing you'd love to share with us?
-Email our developer evangelist at [chris.orris@stereolabs.com](mailto:chris.orris@stereolabs.com).
+## Bugs and fixes

+You found a bug / a flaw in our plugin ?
+Please check that it is not [already reported](https://github.com/stereolabs/zed-unity/issues), and open an issue if necessary.
+You can also reach out to us on the community forums for any question or feedback !

+*By the way, we also have a special place in our hearts for PR senders.*